cbeck88/conf-rs/README.md

 ```

 The [`Figment::extract` function](https://docs.rs/figment/latest/figment/struct.Figment.html#method.extract) invokes [`serde::Deserialize`](https://docs.rs/serde/latest/serde/trait.Deserialize.html), and so can only report one error.
 But extracting into a [`figment::Value`](https://docs.rs/figment/latest/figment/value/enum.Value.html) is not expected to fail, since this is the internal representation that `figment` uses.

 The `figment::Value` can then be passed to `conf` as a document, since it implements [`serde::de::Deserializer`](https://docs.rs/serde/latest/serde/trait.Deserializer.html).
 Then `conf` is driving the initialization of your struct, and not `serde_derive`, which retains all the benefits of `conf`'s design.

+This negates some of the challenges of using `figment`.
+For example in their [docu](https://docs.rs/figment/latest/figment/#tips):

+> Using #[serde(flatten)] [can break error attribution](https://github.com/SergioBenitez/Figment/issues/80#issuecomment-1701946622), so it’s best to avoid using it when possible.

+When using `conf`, our `serde(flatten)` implementation doesn't have the same limitations as the stock serde, and none of the same caveats around it apply.

 In this manner, you can get all 6 categories of hierarchical config in your app if needed, without significant restrictions on config file formats.